rossiangela/brewtracker-coffee-app/README.md

 # BrewTracker

-**BrewTracker** è un'applicazione Flutter pensata per gli appassionati di caffè, dal principiante all'esperto, che desiderano tracciare, perfezionare e documentare la propria esperienza caffeicola.
+**BrewTracker** is a Flutter application designed for coffee enthusiasts — from beginners to experts — who want to track, refine, and document their coffee journey.

-## ✨ Funzionalità principali
+## ✨ Key Features

-- **Catalogo caffè**: Inserisci varietà, origine, tostatura e note di degustazione dei tuoi caffè preferiti.
+- **Coffee Catalog**: Add and manage your favorite coffees, including variety, origin, roast, and tasting notes.
-- **Registrazione preparazioni**: Registra metodi di estrazione e parametri come temperatura, rapporto e tempo.
+- **Brew Logging**: Record brew methods and parameters such as temperature, ratio, and time.
-- **Diario di degustazione**: Valuta ogni caffè con un sistema flessibile e aggiungi note aromatiche.
+- **Tasting Journal**: Rate each coffee using a flexible system and add flavor notes.
-- **Interfaccia intuitiva**: Design pensato per semplicità d’uso e chiarezza visiva.
+- **User-Friendly Interface**: Clean and intuitive design for a smooth experience.
-- **Timer integrato**: Supporta diverse tecniche di preparazione del caffè.
+- **Integrated Timer**: Supports different brewing techniques with guided steps.

-## 🧪 Valutazione utente
+## 🧪 User Testing

-Durante il processo di prototipazione, l'app è stata testata da 4 utenti:
+During the prototyping phase, the app was tested with 4 users:
-- Tutti abituati all'uso di app mobili.
+- All experienced with mobile apps.
-- Task testati: aggiunta caffè, registrazione preparazione, inserimento valutazione.
+- Tested tasks: adding coffee, logging a brew, entering a rating.

-### 🔍 Feedback ricevuto
+### 🔍 Feedback Highlights
-- **+** Interfaccia semplice e intuitiva
+- **+** Simple and intuitive interface
-- **+** Sistema di valutazione flessibile
+- **+** Flexible rating system
-- **–** Alcune icone poco chiare
+- **–** Some unclear icons
-- **–** Timer poco immediato
+- **–** Timer not immediately intuitive

-## 🔁 Iterazioni del design
+## 🔁 Design Iterations

-- Aggiunte etichette sotto le icone di navigazione
+- Added labels under navigation icons
-- Tooltip di aiuto nella schermata del timer
+- Tooltips introduced in timer screen
-- Interfaccia di degustazione migliorata con tag opzionali
+- Enhanced tasting interface with optional tags
-- Maggiore spaziatura tra elementi
+- Improved spacing between UI elements

-## 📲 Requisiti principali implementati (MVP)
+## 📲 Implemented Requirements (MVP)

-- ✅ R1.1, R1.3, R1.4 – Gestione base del catalogo caffè
+- ✅ R1.1, R1.3, R1.4 – Basic coffee catalog functionality
-- ✅ R2.1, R2.2, R2.3 – Tracciamento base preparazioni
+- ✅ R2.1, R2.2, R2.3 – Brew tracking capabilities
-- ✅ R3.1, R3.3 – Diario di degustazione
+- ✅ R3.1, R3.3 – Tasting journal integration
-- ✅ R5.1, R5.2 – Gestione base delle scorte
+- ✅ R5.1, R5.2 – Basic inventory management
-- ✅ NF1, NF2 – UI intuitiva e funzionamento offline
+- ✅ NF1, NF2 – Intuitive UI and offline support

-## 🚧 Da implementare (release future)
+## 🚧 To Be Implemented (Future Releases)

-- Ricette avanzate e suggerimenti intelligenti
+- Advanced recipes and smart suggestions
-- Community e condivisione esperienze
+- Community features and experience sharing
-- Integrazione con mappe di torrefazioni
+- Integration with roastery maps
-- Blind tasting e ruota degli aromi interattiva
+- Blind tasting mode and interactive flavor wheel